DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *This project made use of Human Centered Design*

-Went to SF Environment for their multi-lingual website redesign.&nbsp; They employed a User Centered Process to redesign and develop their website, making it more inclusive, inviting, and accessible to residents that live in San Francisco.
+The award went to SF Environment for their multi-lingual website redesign.&nbsp; They employed a User Centered Process to redesign and develop their website, making it more inclusive, inviting, and accessible to residents that live in San Francisco.

 Team: